Zeeshan2512/Restful_CRUD-API/README.md

 The application can create, read, update and delete data, for example: products, in a database. <br />

-To create a product with these attributes: <br/>
+To create a product, use these attributes: <br/>
 {                                                                              <br/>
 	"name": "",                                                            <br/>
 	"quantity": ,                                                          <br/>